Area's Archive - Need 2 View

 Nottingham

-Nottingham (/ˈnɒtɪŋəm/ (About this sound listen) NOT-ing-əm) is a city and unitary authority area located in Nottinghamshire, England, located 128 miles (206 km) north of London, in the East Midlands.
+Nottingham is a city and unitary authority area located in Nottinghamshire, England, located 128 miles (206 km) north of London, in the East Midlands.
 Nottingham has links to the legend of Robin Hood and to the lace-making, bicycle (notably Raleigh bikes) and tobacco industries.
-It was granted its city...
+It was granted its city charter in 1897 as part of...

 Read more